cnart003/aws-nodejs-deployment/README.md

 In order to avoid excess costs, it's important to scale down the application when not in use.

 **Shutdown The Application**

-Step 1: Scale Down the Node Group aws eks update-nodegroup-config --cluster-name devops-eks-cluster --nodegroup-name NodeGroup-lzWVi0rlZxfX --scaling-config minSize=0,maxSize=1,desiredSize=0
+Scale Down the Node Group
+aws eks update-nodegroup-config --cluster-name devops-eks-cluster --nodegroup-name NodeGroup-lzWVi0rlZxfX --scaling-config minSize=0,maxSize=1,desiredSize=0

 Step 2: Verify the Node Status